chloe-hahn/document-viewer-docs/viewer/viewerconfig.md

 ## Default viewerConfig

-DDV will provide the default viewerConfig for each viewer.
+Dynamsoft Document Viewer will provide the default viewerConfig for each viewer.

 <div class="multi-panel-switching-prefix"></div>